Paygate/PayWeb_WooCommerce/README.md

 # PayWeb_WooCommerce
-## PayGate WooCommerce Redirect plugin v1.1.7 for WooCommerce v3.5.0
+## PayGate WooCommerce plugin v1.1.7 for WooCommerce v3.5.0

 This is the DPO PayGate PayWeb3 plugin for WooCommerce.
 Please feel free to contact the DPO PayGate support team at support@paygate.co.za should you require any assistance.